PlanktoScope/device-pkgs/reference.md

     - Modifying the identification criteria of a provided resource
   - In any optional feature:
     - Adding a new provided resource
+    - Modifying the identification criteria of a provided resource
 - Making changes which may make dependencies between provided and required resources unresolvable, for certain combinations of package deployments:
   - In the host specification or the deployment specification:
     - Removing a provided resource
+    - Modifying the identification criteria of a provided resource
   - In the deployment specification:
     - Adding a resource requirement
     - Modifying the identification criteria of a resource requirement
   - In any optional feature:
     - Adding a new resource requirement
     - Removing a provided resource
+    - Modifying the identification criteria of a provided resource
+    - Modifying the identification criteria of a resource requirement
 - Making changes which may make a package deployment declaration invalid:
   - In the list of optional features offered by the package:
     - Removing any feature